websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/alerts-and-announcements/user-guide/sending-alerts-and-announcements.md

     **Expiration Date:** The date and time the alert/announcement expires.
 Once an alert/announcement expires, the widget displays it in the Read tab.
 Clicking the Expiration Date field opens the date-picker.

 1. Click *Save* when you’re done.
-Your alert/announcement then appears in the widget.
+Your alert/announcement now appears in the widget.

 ## User Configuration